deengames/blog/content/2022/2022-12-18-gem-worlds-v1.0.1-demo.md

 - Fixed a rare case where you spawn under a lock
 - Fixed a rare case where boulders slide over a one-tile gap
-- Newly-learned skills sometimes appear as level 2
+- Newly-learned skills sometimes appear at level 2
 - Light crystals run out of turns but light doesn't dim
 - A few UI bugs related to skills